MathHubInfo/Legacy-localmh-docker/README.md

 exit # exists the shell created by lmh core
 ```

+Depending on your system configuration the files created inside the docker container might be owned by the root user on the real system causing permission problems.

 ### The lmh core developer mode

 For lmh core developers, you can set the variable LMH_DEV_DIR to a local directory with an lmh clone.
 This will use that clone inside the docker container and allow development of the lmh core more easily.
 You will have to re-run lmh setup.

 ## License